zonender/webpack-react-starter-v1/README.md

 login('admin', 'wrongpass');
 ======

-2) open the webpack config file and edit it as follows:
+2) open the webpack config file and add the key "module" with an array called "rules", as follows:

 ======
+var webpack = require('webpack');
+var path = require('path');

 module.exports = {
-	entry: ["./utils", "./app.js"],
+  entry: './src/index.js',
   output: {
+    path: path.join(__dirname, 'build'),
-		filename: "bundle.js"
+    filename: 'bundle.js'
   },
-	watch: true,
   module: {
-		loaders: [
+    rules: [
       {
-				test: /\.es6$/, //tests what kind of files to run/use through this loader
-				exclude: /node_modules/, //here we specify which files to exclude
+        use: 'babel-loader', //here we are selecting the loader
-				loader: "babel-loader" //here we specifiy which loader we will user, from the package.json file }
+        test: /\.js$/ //and here we specify which file the loader will process }
     ]
   },
-	resolve: {
-		extensions: ['', '.js', '.es6']
-	}//here we specify which files we want to process without specifically giving them a file extension, by default
-	//webpack will assume all files not having an extension are js files, but here we tell webpack if it comes accross a file with no extensions also try these as well.
-}
+  watch: true
+};
 ======

 3) run the webpack dev server by typing: "webpack-dev-server"